-Silver Spring, Maryland (May 7, 2019) – Following the release of a dramatic report by the United Nation’s Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), the Association of Zoos and Aquariums (AZA) President and CEO, Dan Ashe, released the following statement:
+SILVER SPRING, Md. – Following the release of a dramatic report by the United Nation’s Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), the Association of Zoos and Aquariums (AZA) President and CEO, Dan Ashe, released the following statement:

 The conclusions in the United Nations’ IPBES Global Assessment are alarming, finding nearly one million animal and plant species are now threatened with extinction.
 This conclusion, backed by a three-year study, is profoundly troubling news.
 AZA-accredited facilities are taking action to help save species and their habitat and invite the public to join us.

 An AZA survey last spring found that people believe 100 animals are protected by the Endangered Species Act, when in fact 1,471 animals are included on the list.
 Eighty-seven percent of those surveyed were willing to help save animals from extinction.
 We know that people care and want to make a difference.

 As the U.N. report outlines, we need to make major changes in our behaviors to protect wild animals and wild places.
 In 2017, AZA-accredited facilities contributed $220 million to conservation efforts directly benefitting animals and habitats in 128 countries around the globe.
 In addition to our field work, AZA members educate nearly 200 million guests per year about animals to foster a deeper understanding of the need to protect them.